 The Egyptians believed that royalty had a different Ka from that of the commoners.
 The Royal Ka had to do with the Horus name of the pharaohs and their connection with the gods.
-This idea symbolized the duality of the pharaohs: they were human, but they were also divine.back to menu ↑
+This idea symbolized the duality of the pharaohs: they had human bodies, but they were also eminently divine.

 The Ka Throughout the Kingdoms

 - In the Middle Kingdom, the Ka started losing strength in its worship.
 Yet, it continued receiving the offerings of food and drinks.
-In this era, the Egyptians developed an offering tray known as the Soul House to make this process easier.
+In this era, the Egyptians would commonly place offering tables in tombs known as the Ka House, in order to make this process easier.

-- By the time of the New Kingdom, the Ka had lost most of its importance, but the offerings continued, because the Ka was still considered an important aspect of the soul.
+- By the time of the New Kingdom, the Ka had lost most of its importance, but the offerings continued, because the Ka was still considered an important aspect of the person.

-Along with the Ba, and several other components of the sol, the Ka constituted the spirit of humans, gods, and all living creatures.
-The Ka influenced the mummification process, one of the most significant parts of the Egyptian cultures.
-Although its use and importance declined with time, the Ka was a remarkable concept which highlighted how important the death, afterlife and the soul was to the Egyptians.
+Along with the Ba, and several other components of the personhood, the Ka constituted the vital essence of humans, gods, and all living creatures.
+The Ka influenced the mummification process, one of the most notable parts of the Egyptian culture.
+Although its worship and importance declined with time, the Ka was a remarkable concept that highlighted how important death, the afterlife, and the soul were to the Egyptians.